-- The local child welfare agency if an alleged perpetrator is a parent, guardian, family child care provider, family foster care provider, an unlicensed personal care provider organization, or juvenile correctional facility staff person. - The Minnesota Department of Human Services, Division of Licensing, 651-431-6600, if the alleged maltreatment was committed by a staff person at a child care center, residential treatment center (children's mental health), group home for children, minor parent program, shelter for children, chemical dependency treatment program for adolescents, waivered services program for children, crisis respite service program for children, or residential service program for children with developmental disabilities.
+- The local child welfare agency if an alleged perpetrator is a parent, guardian, family child care provider, family foster care provider, an unlicensed personal care provider. - The Minnesota Department of Human Services, Licensing Division, 651-431-6500, if alleged maltreatment was committed by a staff person at a child care center, residential treatment center (children's mental health), group home for children, minor parent program, shelter for children, chemical dependency treatment program for adolescents, waivered services program for children, crisis respite program for children, or residential program for children with developmental disabilities.

-- The Minnesota Department of Health, Office of Health Facility Complaints, 651-201-4201 or 800-369-7994, if the alleged maltreatment occurred in a home health care setting, hospital, regional treatment center, nursing home, intermediate care facility for the developmentally disabled or licensed and unlicensed care attendants. - The Minnesota Department of Education, 651-582-8546, or by fax, 651-634-2277, if the alleged perpetrator is employed by a public preschool, elementary school, middle school, secondary school, or charter school when the child is a student in the school.
-Reports received regarding staff working in private or parochial schools are sent directly to law enforcement. - Your local law enforcement agency if the alleged perpetrator is staff working in a private or parochial school, someone outside the family and not a staff person at a regulated facility.
+- The Minnesota Department of Health, Office of Health Facility Complaints, 651-201-4200 or 800-369-7994, if alleged maltreatment occurred in a home health care setting, hospital, regional treatment center, nursing home, intermediate care facility for the developmentally disabled, or licensed and unlicensed care attendants. - The Minnesota Department of Education, 651-582-8546, or fax, 651-634-2277, if an alleged perpetrator is employed by a public pre-school, elementary school, middle school, secondary school, or charter school when a child is a student in the school.
+Reports received regarding staff working in private or parochial schools are sent directly to law enforcement. - Local law enforcement agency if alleged offender is staff working in a private or parochial school, someone outside the family and not a staff person at a regulated facility.
 Examples of non-family, non-facility caretakers include athletic club staff and babysitters.

-If you are unsure whether you should make a report, call your local child welfare agency and report your concern.
-The child welfare agency will consult with you about the concern.
+If you are unsure whether to make a report, call your local child welfare agency and report your concern.
+The child welfare agency will consult with you about a concern.
 Consultation is an important function of local agency screeners and can aid mandated and voluntary reporters to ensure a report gets to the right agency.
 Screeners can also consult with reporters regarding concerns that are not specific to an identifiable child.